xSolutions365/Engineering-Principles/README.md

 ## What the Terms Mean

-Principles are the core concepts that define good engineering at CreateFuture.
+**Principles** are the core concepts that define good engineering at CreateFuture.
 They apply to every team and every project, regardless of technology or experience level.
-Principles explain why we do things a certain way — they don’t change often.
+Principles explain *why* we do things a certain way — they don’t change often.

-Practices show how those principles are applied in real work.
+**Practices** show how those principles are applied in real work.
 They include examples, behaviours, and patterns that help you understand what the principle looks like in action.

+**Community guidelines and standards** are specific tools, templates, or rules used by different teams or language groups.
+They vary depending on the client or tech stack — things like naming conventions, folder structures, or linting rules.

 ## How it all fits together

 Projects vary.
 Clients use different tools, standards, and ways of working — but the core principles of good engineering stay the same.
 Principles provide the foundation: they guide how we build, and how we work with clients — helping us know when to adapt, when to flag issues, and when to challenge decisions.
 Practices show what those principles look like in everyday work.
 Community guidelines and standards are created by our engineering communities to share knowledge, establish strong defaults, and give people confidence — especially when starting something new or advising clients.
 They help us stay up to date, make consistent decisions, and bring best practice into real-world situations — always applied with client context in mind.
-Design for Change
-Covers:
-Architecture and planning, with client and future context in mind Principles

 ---